-The TNC displaces the tool in the direction of the surface-normal vectors by the sum of the delta values (tool table and T00L CALL).
+The TNC displaces the tool in the direction of the surface-normal vectors by the sum of the delta values (tool table and TOOL CALL).

-If M128 (see "Maintaining the position of the tool tip when positioning with tilted axes (TCPM): M128 (software option 2)", page 523) is active, the TNC maintains the tool perpendicular to the workpiece contour if no tool orientation is programmed in the LN block.
+If M128 (see "Maintaining the position of the tool tip when positioning with tilted axes (TCPM): M128 (software option 2)", page 524) is active, the TNC maintains the tool perpendicular to the workpiece contour if no tool orientation is programmed in the LN block.

-If there is a tool orientation \mathbf{T} defined in the \mathbf{LN} block and $\mathbf{M128}$ (or \mathbf{TCPM} FUNCTION) is active at the same time, then the TNC will position the rotary axes automatically so that the tool can reach the defined orientation.
-If you have not activated $\mathbf{M128}$ (or \mathbf{TCPM} FUNCTION), then the TNC ignores the direction vector \mathbf{T} , even if it is defined in the \mathbf{LN} block.
+If a tool orientation T is defined in the LN block and M128 (or TCPM FUNCTION) is active at the same time, the TNC will position the rotary axes automatically so that the tool can reach the defined orientation.
+If you have not activated M128 (or TCPM FUNCTION), then the TNC ignores the direction vector T, even if it is defined in the LN block.